 Demand for rural homes is accelerating due to both urban conditions and rural opportunities.
 The quest for ideal life in the information-overload age finds many Americans desperate for basic peace and safety for themselves and their families.
 Public school conditions have made homeschooling widely utilized.
 Cities have become unmanageable.
 Even weather seems to be signaling change.
 Natural and manmade disasters are reported ad nauseam by mainstream media.
 Each earthquake, fire, riot, bombing, murder, or rape heads more wagons for the hills.

 Gold fever has been replaced by green fever.
 Baby boomers are rejecting corporate servitude and in-city-ous frenzy for country home businesses amidst scenic vistas.
 Burned-out corporate climbers of all ages are repotting themselves in small towns and small acreages.
 For many, the current consciousness is phooey on big incomes with high price tags—let’s live better on less where the financial and psychological costs are sane.
 Property far beyond the sidewalks is increasingly seen as a superior place.

 Is a house more important to you as a short-term investment or as a long-term haven for your family?
-Many of us judge money far less important than clean air and water, safety, community, low stress levels and high freedom levels.
+Many of us judge money far less important than clean air and water, safety, community, low stress levels, and high freedom levels.
 One plan many urban and suburban dwellers use is to buy a place in the country but put up with city conditions as long as they can.
-Buy as soon as possible, make payments, then move after the rural property is paid for or when city prices appear to have peaked.
-City pay still averages higher than rural income so land payments are less strain with city bucks.
+Buy rural property as soon as possible, make payments, then move after the rural property is paid for or when city prices appear to have peaked.
+City-pay still averages higher than rural income, so land payments are less strain with city bucks.
 Identify your ideal place and buy your piece of rural America as soon as you can.
-Like Will said, they ain’t making any more of the stuff—and city conditions sure ain’t getting any better.
+As Will said, they ain’t making any more of the stuff—and city conditions sure ain’t getting any better.